 1. Trust building

-Trust building and having a good rapport between the coach and the client are the key to a healthy and long-lasting coaching relationship.
-A good coach must know to ask questions without making the client feel the coach is invading their privacy.
+Building trust and having a good rapport between the coach and the client are the keys to a healthy and long-lasting coaching relationship.
+A good coach must know how to ask questions without making the client feel like the coach is invading their privacy.

 2. Active listening